yeldiRium/resources/README.md

 # collection of (un-)ordered internet resources

 These are things that are or were of interest to me.
 No guarantee for existence or still sensible content.
+If something is in this list that does not mean that I recommend it or even have tested it.
+Some thing here are just for future reference.

 # JavaScript